-1. Copy of the certification from a qualified individual or organization that the reviewed documents comply with applicable development standards.
-Form RD 1924-25 is an acceptable format but is not required by the Agency for guaranteed loans.
+Copy of the certification from a qualified individual or organization that the reviewed documents comply with applicable development standards.
+Form RD 1924-25 is an acceptable format but mayis not be required by the Agency for guaranteed loans.

 2. Certificate of Occupancy issued by a local jurisdiction.